 Keep more of your money.

 Prudently planning how to take money out of your traditional IRA can mean more money for you and your heirs.
 Keep in mind that Roth IRAs operate under a different set of rules than traditional IRAs.
-Contact uDirect IRA Services to start your own Self-Directed IRA at (866) 447-6598 or info@uDirectIRA.com.
+Understanding the basics of an IRA is the key to success.
+Contact uDirect IRA Services to start your own Self-Directed IRA at (866) 649-5901 or info@uDirectIRA.com.

 © 2019 Richard Welling, CPA